 Chemical spray-on cleaners used for appliances and other household and industrial applications may damage the case finish.
-Do not use detergents that contain ammonia, benzenes, chlorides, or abrasives.
+Do not use detergents that contain ammonia, benzenes, chlorides, or abrasives:

 Before cleaning the case, disconnect the charger and HP-IL cables.
 Make sure that any disc is removed from the drive.
 Dampen a clean, soft, lint-free cloth in a solution of clean water and mild soap.
 Wipe the soiled areas of the case, making sure that no cleaning solution gets inside the case.
-For cleaning more heavily soiled areas, a solution of 80% clean water and 20% isopropyl alcohol may be used.
+For cleaning more heavily soiled areas, use a solution of 80% clean water and 20% isopropyl alcohol.
 Dry the areas that had cleaning solution applied with another clean, soft, lint-free cloth.
-A non-abrasive eraser may be used to remove pen and pencil marks.
+Use a non-abrasive eraser to remove pen and pencil marks.